Hujanen91/skyrim-text-adventure-PP3/README.md

 Use this space to provide attribution to any supports that helped, encouraged, or supported you throughout the development stages of this project.
 A few examples have been provided below to give you some ideas.

-- I would like to thank my Code Institute mentor, [T](N) For his support through this project.
+- I would like to thank my Code Institute mentor, [Gareth Mc Girr](https://github.com/Gareth-McGirr) For his support through this project.
 - I would like to thank the [Code Institute Slack community](https://code-institute-room.slack.com) for the moral support; it kept me going during periods of self doubt and imposter syndrome.

 ---